Injuries everywhere; Russia, Italy to meet in ATP Cup final - WHIZ News

 OSAKA OUT

-No. 3-ranked Osaka pulled out of her Gippsland Trophy semifinal against Elise Mertens after a shoulder tweak caused her problems this week.
+No. 3-ranked Osaka pulled out of her Gippsland Trophy semifinal against Elise Mertens because of shoulder soreness.

 “It kind of flared up again because I played, like, a lot of matches back-to-back,” Osaka said.
-“But, yeah, for me, my main focus is, like, hoping I can rest enough before the Open.”
+“For me, my main focus is hoping I can rest enough before the Open.”

 Organizers put on six tournaments this week to give all players who flew into Australia and had to quarantine for 14 days some high-level matches to prepare.